 You don't have to measure it out – just eyeball it.
-Serve yourself 65%-75% of what you would normally take, and don't have seconds.
+Serve yourself about two-thirds of what you would normally take, and don't have seconds.
 If you decide to have dessert, take half of what you would normally eat (one cookie or one scoop of ice cream instead of two, for example).
-Eat slowly.
+Use a smaller dish, and eat slowly.

 6. Make "I want to be healthy" your mantra and goal.

-This is a stressful time.
-Don't add to it by either worrying about your weight or by sitting on the couch and eating all day.
+Don't add to to your stress by worrying about your weight, or to your feelings of hopelessness and lack of control by sitting on the couch and eating all day.
 You know that bag of trail mix may look yummy, and you also know you'll feel horrible if you gorge on it.
 You want to stay healthy and you want to feel good.
 Give your body nutritious food and limit the treats.